unbent/node-js-essential-training/README.md

 Notes:
 - We want to think about the global object as containing all of the objects, values, and methods that we can use in a Node.js file without having to import anything.
 - Node.js, at least in the way it is being taught so far, is very useful for creating console applications.
 I really enjoyed making the timers and seeing the percentage marker incrementing.
 Let's try making a small console application for practice after I'm done with this course.
+Maybe a simple alarm clock application?
+Let's create a new repo with goals and features.